 Büyük Valide Han is a hidden gem in Istanbul.
 The big han of the Sultan’s Mother is a historical inn where you can see the past, the present, and one of the best views of Istanbul.
 Let me take you there!

 If you visit me in Istanbul, I won’t take you to the Blue Mosque or to Hagia Sophia.
-Needless to say, you should visit those places too.
-But now, that I call this city my home, I prefer to show you its secrets and take you off the beaten path.
-I will show you those corners of Istanbul that you won’t find in the guidebooks.
-I will take you to the spots that only few tourists get to discover and even most locals don’t know.
+Of course, you should visit those places too.
+But now that I call this city home, I would prefer to show you its secrets, and take you off the beaten path.
+I will show you the corners of Istanbul that you won’t find in the guidebooks.
+I will take you to the spots that only few tourists get to discover and even most locals don’t know about.
 We will go to places that, in order to find, first we will have to get lost.
-Today I am taking you to one of those places, one of my favorites spots in Istanbul.
-This is a gem, a majestic old building from where you will be able to see the past, the present and one of the most breathtaking views of this endless city.
+Today, I am taking you to one of those places, one of my favorite spots in Istanbul.
+This is a gem, a majestic old building from which you will be able to see into the past, the present, and one of the most breathtaking views of this endless city.
 Welcome to the Büyük Valide Han, the big han of the Sultan’s Mother.

 The oldest, biggest and probably most impressive of the Istanbul hans is Büyük Valide Han.
 Built in 1651 by Sultan Murad IV’s mother, this Ottoman building accommodated thousands of traveling merchants and their animals for more than 350 years.

-Most of the old hans in Istanbul have been already abandoned.
-However in the Büyük Valide Han, is still possible to find some craftmen that seem to be reluctant to leave the building and keep working as they have done for centuries.
+Most of the old hans in Istanbul have been abandoned.
+However in the Büyük Valide Han, is still possible to find some craftmen that seem reluctant to leave the building and keep working as they have done for centuries.

 Büyük Valide Han: How to get there?